-Once back in Bangkok, I made my way through immigration, and to my hotel, where I had a short night before continuing my journey towards home.
+Once back in Bangkok, I made my way through immigration, and to my hotel, the Best Western Amaranth where I had a short night before continuing my journey towards home.

 Note: I reviewed both flights between Bangkok and Kuala Lumpur here.
 That took things slightly out of chronological order, but I thought it would be easier to keep these similar flights together.
 My series will resume in order, with my stay in Kuala Lumpur, then my flight onward to Siem Reap.